trauma and emdr therapist san antonio

 What is EMDR Therapy?

 EMDR is an acronym for Eye Movement Desensitization and Reprocessing Therapy.
-This is a brain-based therapy that allows you to work through a traumatic memory and decrease shame, guilt, sadness, anxiety, fear, negative thoughts, and low self-esteem attached to it.
+EMDR is a brain-based therapy that allows you work through a traumatic memory, decreasing shame, guilt, sadness, anxiety, fear, negative thoughts, and low self-esteem attached to it.

-This therapy is used to help individuals who are survivors of any type of trauma and can also help in many other areas you may be struggling with.
+This therapy is used to help individuals who are survivors of any type of trauma and can also help in many other areas you’re struggling with.

 Whatever has tried to hurt you, has helped you survive.
-Trauma can seem like almost like a survival instinct because it's affected you in ways that have helped you get this far.
+Trauma can feel like a survival instinct because it's affected you in ways that have helped you get this far.

 What happens after a trauma?

-A trauma can overwhelm your nervous system which then affects how you respond to certain situations.
-You may be on high alert or feel like there's an “on” switch that's hard to turn off.
-You may also feel numb or detached from people in your life or life in general.
+A trauma can overwhelm your nervous system which then affects how you respond to people and certain situations.
+You may be on high alert or feel like there's an on switch that's hard to turn off.
+You may also feel numb or detached from people in your life, situations, and life in general.

 Here's the thing, you don't always realize a past memory or memories are affecting you today.

-Trauma can change how your brain interprets information which can affect your feelings and thoughts about yourself.
-You might notice you respond in big ways to situations that others may not consider a "big deal."
-Thinking you're not good enough or that you should've done something differently is also common.
+Trauma changes how your brain interprets information which can affect your feelings and thoughts about yourself.
+You notice you respond in big ways to situations that others may not consider a big deal.
+Thinking you're not good enough and that you should've done something differently is also common for you.

-Trust can be difficult for you, even with loved ones, and you avoid thinking about the trauma at all costs because of how badly it makes you feel.
-There's also a lot of shame connected to trauma.
-You may notice shame in your daily life and wonder where it all started or why you feel so much of it.
-You might feel like you constantly have to appease and please others.
-It may very well be connected to trauma.
+Trust is hard, even with loved ones, and you avoid thinking about the trauma at all costs because of how badly it makes you feel.
+There's often shame connected to trauma.
+You wonder where it all started or why you feel so much of it.

 Trauma can go unnoticed for years.

-And, it wouldn't be surprising to hear you're just now noticing how it's impacted you because trauma can affect you later in life.
-The brain has a way of helping you forget if it's too difficult or painful.
+It wouldn't be surprising to hear you're just now noticing how it's impacted you because trauma can affect you later in life.
+The brain has a way of helping you forget and dissociate if it's too difficult or painful.

-EMDR therapy can help your brain and body connect on a deeper level where you can process and unfreeze the emotional paralysis that often keeps you stuck.
+EMDR Therapy can help your brain and body connect on a deeper level where you can process and unfreeze the emotional paralysis that often keeps you frozen in this.

 How can EMDR help?